data report

 1. How big is the global telecom tower market today?

-According to Grand View Research (2024), the global telecom tower market was valued at around USD 52–55 billion in 2023, up from roughly USD 40–42 billion in 2020.
+According to Grand View Research’s latest published report, the global telecom tower market was valued at USD 57.42 billion in 2024.
 TowerXchange (2024) estimates 5.5–5.8 million macro tower sites worldwide in 2023, with Asia‑Pacific accounting for about 3.2 million.
-The market is expected to grow at about 9–10% CAGR through 2030.
+The market is expected to grow at 10.5% CAGR through 2030.

 2. What is driving 5G tower demand between 2026 and 2040?